Joan Heaton Architects is an award winning architecture firm specializing in residential design.

 For several summer seasons, Joan worked as an instructor for the Hurricane Island Outward Bound School in Maine and was on the faculty of Alaska Outward Build, an educational endeavor combining wilderness living, community service, environmental design, and building construction.

-Motivated by her respect for nature, Joan makes design decisions and material selections with a keen sensitivity to the environment.
+Joan makes design decisions and material selections with a keen sensitivity to the environment.
 At the Yestermorrow School in Warren, Vermont, Joan taught courses and developed a curriculum focused on evaluating green building materials.
 Putting green practices and materials to the test, she has participated in building projects of her own design, including her home.
 Joan lives at the end of a dirt road with her husband and son in Lincoln, Vermont.
-Read about Joan’s Home in Vermont Magazine [pdf].

 Joan is inspired by Vermont’s natural landscapes and vernacular structures and stays connected by hiking, cycling and sculling.
 An alumnus of the Phillips Academy Andover and Cornell University crew teams, Joan now rows on nearby Lake Dunmore.